 There are companies offering these services.
 You will have a unique view of the Dead Sea along with the historical caves, kibbutz, sinkholes and the shoreline.
 You should also consider the fact that the Dead Sea is the lowest point on Earth.
 Skydiving there would be a totally unique experience.
 There are qualified instructors who will help you make this activity a reality.

 Found at the lowest point of the Earth is a famous Israeli cosmetics company.
 The factory tour offers you a glimpse of the secrets behind the Dead Sea mud.
 You will get a guided tour of the factory plus an informative presentation from experts in cosmetology.
 The factory started as a small cosmetics company that eventually turned into a thriving business worth $150 million.
 The products help improve metabolism, promote blood circulation and help in healing the body.

 Touring the Wild Desert

 This is a really unique experience where you sit in mini-jeeps and tour around the area.
-You can even drive the vehicle as long as you have a licence.
+You can even drive the vehicle as long as you have a license.
 Of course, you need a guide who will help you during the trip and explain some of the most interesting facts regarding the things and animals you will see.
 The entire tour takes you to the dikes heading to the southern basin and into the evaporation pools.
-It then continues to the ground water pools and the floor reservoir where winter flood water is collected.
+It then continues to the groundwater pools and the floor reservoir where winter flood water is collected.
 The foot of the Sodom Mountain is also visited to see an amazing lump of salt.